zzragnar0kzz/C6ECEP/README.md

 If your mod employs any gameplay scripts with similar names, conflicts __WILL__ arise.

+### UI Context
+ECEP employs customized versions of the following ingame UI context files for all rulesets:
+- UnitPanel

+If your mod employs custom versions of any of these UI context files, conflicts __WILL__ arise.

 # Special Thanks
 To the greater community.